 Escape the Crowds

-The Great Smoky Mountains National Park is the most visited park in the nation, which can lead to overcrowding during peak seasons like October.
-If you want a more peaceful leaf gazing experience, you can visit some off the beaten path destinations to escape the crowds.
+Great Smoky Mountains National Park is the most visited park in the nation, which can lead to overcrowding during peak seasons like October.
+If you want a more peaceful leaf gazing experience, you can visit some off-the-beaten-path destinations to escape the crowds.

 - Foothills Parkway East or West

 - Rich Mountain Road (Must be accessed through Cades Cove Loop)